 In a perfect world, having an advantage over another due to the color of one’s skin would be nonexistent.
 We don’t live in a perfect world.
 In reality, white privilege began the moment European settlers asserted themselves over Native Americans.
 Throughout American history, white privilege was tangibly relevant.
 The days of slavery.
 Sharecropping and plantations.
 Japanese concentration camps in WWII.
 Jim Crow laws.
 The Caucasian race has remained at the top of America’s societal totem poll.

 We have to understand white privilege does not mean “all white people have it grand.”
 That couldn’t be further from the truth.
 Poverty does not care who it touches, and this includes white people.
-Complexity lies in the simplicity of the term.
-It is literally referring to one’s skin color and the benefit it brings.
-Most white people will balk at any notion saying having white skin benefits them.
+Most white people will balk at any notion that white skin benefits them.
 Especially those of the lower and middle classes.
-Funds are low or absent from the back account.
-People are living paycheck to paycheck working dead end jobs at low wages.
-Running heat and water are a luxury for some.
-White people aren’t excluded from these problems which is the reason some shirk the very idea of being privileged.
-If poverty has touched me, then how am I privileged?
+If poverty has touched me or I’m struggling to pay my bills, then how am I privileged?
 If I’m working just as hard, if not harder, than my counterparts, then how do I have an advantage?
-Would could honestly be the benefit of being white?
+What is the benefit of being white?

 The benefit of the doubt.

 That doesn’t seem like much.
-Especially in 2016 where people honestly believe everyone is treated in an equal manner.
-However, the benefit of the doubt can, in extreme cases, mean life and death.
-In less intense situations, white privilege is implanted in the fabric of American society.
+Especially in 2016 where people honestly believe every American has equal opportunities.
+However, the benefit of the doubt can mean life and death.
+In less intense situations, white privilege is implanted in the fabric of American society in several different areas.

 Naming a baby can be painstaking.
 Parents agonize over the right name for their child.
 It’s a big deal.
 Another factor that should be taken into account is what you name your baby can affect their ability to be hired.
 It has been proven that ethnic sounding names are 50 percent less likely to be called back for interviews.
 This has become quite the hot topic as of late.
 The View host Raven-Symone admitted she would not hire someone with a “ghetto sounding name.”
 In that statement alone, a person’s intelligence, work ethic, and ability to succeed at the job are called into question.
 Thus, it is inferred the Ashleys of the world are smarter, work harder, and are more competent than the Aishas who have the same credentials.
 While Ashley is not exclusive to the Caucasian race, the name is of English decent and more commonly attributed to whites.
 Whereas Aisha is of Arabic decent and more commonly attributed to African-Americans.
 This creates an underlying, yet common, stereotype of being white equaling superior intelligence.